koolkrafter5/QuestingReputation/README.md

 6. The quest is done!

 ### Coming soon
 This mod currently only works in singleplayer.
-Fixes to let it run on a server are the first priority.
+Fixes to let it run on servers are the first priority.
 After that, there are still a few things that will be added:

  - A visual editor for the different factions, including tiers, display names, the death change amount, and the default reputation.
- - An importer for HQM Reputation Tasks and Rewards.
+ - An importer which can convert HQM's reputation and death tasks and reputation rewards.
- - A way for parties to only claim reputation from a Reputation Reward once.
+ - A way for a party to only claim reputation from a Reputation Reward once.
- - Some anti-cheese for players creating and leaving parties to game the reputation system.
+ - Anti-cheese for players creating, leaving, and rejoining parties to game the reputation system.

 Special thanks to [ExampleMod for 1.7.10!](https://github.com/GTNewHorizons/ExampleMod1.7.10)